Verizon/knobs/usage.md

     <tr>
       <td>aws.user-data</td>
       <td>Config</td>
-      <td>Dynamically embed Knobs configuration format strings in the AWS instance user-data and knobs will extract that and graft it to the running Config.</td>
+      <td>Dynamically embed Knobs configuration format strings in the AWS instance user-data and Knobs will extract that and graft it to the running Config.</td>
     </tr>
     <tr>
       <td>aws.security-groups</td>